 - Loves– Stand with feet shoulder width apart.
 Place 5-15 pound weight in right hand, placing left hand on left hip.
 Bend toward the right side, reaching right weight toward the ground, and return to start.
 Repeat 10-15 times or for 30 seconds on each side.

-Disclaimer: I am not a trained professional in personal training.
+Disclaimer: I am not a licensed physical therapist, but a certified personal trainer.
 The information provided is for educational purposes only, and merely recommendations.
 Please consult your doctor before beginning any type of fitness routine.

 Until Next Time Be Whole and Be Fit